7

 • 1

 Could you summarize what you decided to get around that problem?
-Jun 3, 2021 at 12:24
+Commented Jun 3, 2021 at 12:24

 • @T.C.Proctor nothing interesting ...
 It's just that I found a store that sells certain soy products that are based on CaSO4 tofu.